Porsche targets rich Nigerians' love for luxury

 LAGOS Nigeria's super rich are no strangers to conspicuous consumption, and there's no better way to flaunt your wealth than by buying a brand new European sports car.

-There are already dealerships specializing in Aston Martin and Lamborghini, but Porsche hopes to capitalize on a promise of providing sturdier vehicles that can cope with Nigeria's rough roads.
+There are already dealerships specialising in Aston Martin and Lamborghini, but Porsche hopes to capitalise on a promise of providing sturdier vehicles that can cope with Nigeria's rough roads.
 Its presence is being seen as a vote of confidence in the West African nation's fast-growing economy.

 Porsche also plans to set up an operation in the capital Abuja, where roads are newly built - a better market for the 911 sports model - and where politicians are amongst the world's most highly paid.